craigem/blog/content/posts/nix/starting-simple-hydra.md

 We're going to create two Nix expressions:

-1. The virtual machine environment.
+1. The virtual machine environment: `simple_hydra_vbox.nix`
-2. The configuration of the Hydra machine.
+2. The configuration of the Hydra machine: `simple_hydra.nix`

 ### The virtual machine

 We're going to create the definition for our Hydra machine.
-This will be a 'headless' VirtualBox machine, with some settings to keep the overall size of the machine down and lock down access.
+This will be a 'headless' VirtualBox machine, with some settings to keep the overall size of the machine down and control access.

 We create a `Nix` `attrset` that contains a function that defines our machine, this function is attached to a name that will be used as the `<HOSTNAME>` of the machine within `NixOps`.
 We use the name `my-hydra` here, and we'll need to use that name again when we write our machine configuration.

+    # This is the start of the nix file for the virtual machine
     {
       my-hydra =
         { config, pkgs, ... }: {

-`NixOps` lets you choose your deployment environment, this example uses VirtualBox as we're creating a trivial machine.
-The [NixOps Manual](https://nixos.org/nixops/manual/) has much more information about supported target environments and their respective options and requirements.
+`NixOps` lets you choose your deployment environment, we're going to use VirtualBox. `NixOps` supports quite a few different environemnts.
+Check out the [NixOps Manual](https://nixos.org/nixops/manual/) for more information about supported target environments and their respective options and requirements.

     deployment.targetEnv = "virtualbox"; # for libvrtd/QEMU use "libvrtd"

 Provide some settings for our VirtualBox machine.
 The machine will need a fair chunk of memory, as evaluating the `nixpkgs` tree to build the dependencies can be expensive.
-And as with any CI system, you need to make sure your target has sufficient resources to actually run the required builds.
+As with any CI system, you need to make sure your target has sufficient resources to actually run the required builds.

 Our machine doesn't require a GUI so we enable `headless` mode.
 Note that these are `virtualbox` specific settings, each target will have their own collection of options, check the manual for more